gittogethers/platzi/README.md

 To get started with Copilot, you'll need to make sure it is configured in your editor.
 [Go here](https://docs.github.com/en/copilot/quickstart) for a quickstart guide to getting started with Copilot.
 You can use the globe button in the upper right corner to change instructions in our Docs to another language.

 ## Sumbission
 Submit via a Pull Request on the home repository you'll fork from.
-Submit by 12am Tuesday July 2nd to be eligible for prizes.
+Submit by 11:59pm EST Tuesday July 2nd to be eligible for prizes.

 ## Prizes
 Platzi, New Relic and GitHub Education will select FIVE (5) winners!
 Each winner will win a backpack from New Relic  & GitHub Education filled with swag.